Battle of Marion: Salt and lead

 During the 1860s, salt was necessary to preserve meat—especially beef.
 At the beginning of the American Civil War, the Confederate states had only five major producers of salt.
 Three of those sources were lost to Union Army forces early in the war.
 Of the two remaining salt works after 1863, Virginia's Saltville salt mine produced as much as two thirds of the salt used by the Confederate states.
 Saltville was located on the west side of Smyth County, close to the border with Washington County.
 The remaining major salt works was in Alabama—too far away to supply salt for the Confederacy's largest army—General Robert E. Lee's Army of Northern Virginia.

 Austinville, in Wythe County, was the home of the Wytheville Union Lead Mine Company.
 Despite having "Union" in its name, the company mined lead that was used to produce bullets for the Confederate Army.
 Almost all of the domestically–produced lead used by the Confederacy came from this mine, and it produced at least one third of the lead used by the Confederate Army.
 In addition to lead and salt, southwestern Virginia was also a producer of iron, niter (the main ingredient for gunpowder), and coal.
 All of these minerals were needed for the war effort.
 Wytheville was the headquarters of the Confederate Department of Western Virginia and East Tennessee.
 It was near the lead mines and railroad, and was a location for supplies used by the Confederate Army.
 Marion, the county seat of Smyth County, is located between the salt and lead mines.

 The railroad

 The Virginia and Tennessee Railroad allowed the transport of material necessary for the Confederate war effort.
 It helped connect southwestern Virginia with the Confederate capital at Richmond, and its western junction at Bristol near the Virginia–Tennessee border enabled connection to the western Confederacy.

 In addition to transporting minerals such as salt and lead both east and west, the railroad moved food east.
 The railroad was also used to transport Confederate troops.
-During March 1864, Lieutenant General Ulysses S. Grant became commander of all Union armed forces.
+During March 1864, Lieutenant General Ulysses S. Grant became commander of all Union armies.
 As part of his strategy to attack Robert E. Lee's Army of Northern Virginia from multiple fronts, Grant wanted to damage Lee's support system from western Virginia.